-On December 27, the Division of Water Rights issued an order approving Sonoma Water's change petitions.
+On December 27, 2023, the Division of Water Rights issued an order approving Sonoma Water's change petitions.
 The petitions requested to temporarily change the hydrologic index for determining the Russian River water supply condition from cumulative inflow into Lake Pillsbury to storage thresholds at Lake Mendocino developed by engineering staff at Sonoma Water.
-Based on those thresholds, the water supply condition for the Russian River changed from Dry to Normal on February 1.
-This increased the minimum instream flow requirement on the Upper Russian River from 75 cfs to 150 cfs and on the Lower Russian River from 85 cfs to 125 cfs.
-The water supply condition will be reassessed on March 1.
+Based on those thresholds, the water supply condition for the Russian River remains Normal as of March 1.
+The water supply condition will be reassessed on March 16.